cadonuno/Modera-Test/README.md

 # Modera Test by Ricardo Pereira
-This test was made using pure PHP (except for the Webservice).
+This test was made using pure PHP (except for the Webservices).